-Pour half of the batter into the cake pan.
-Sprinkle the batter with half of the cinnamon-brown sugar mixture, dropping it on the batter in small lumps.
+Pour 1/2 of the batter into the pan.
+Sprinkle with 1/2 of the cinnamon-brown sugar mixture on top, dropping it on the batter in small lumps.
 Spread the rest of the batter over the top, then sprinkle with the remaining cinnamon-brown sugar.

 Bake until a tester inserted in the center comes out clean, covering with aluminum foil toward the end if the top is browning too much, 45 to 55 minutes.
 Place the pan on a wire rack and let it cool for at least 1 hour.
 Cut and serve the cake warm or at room temperature.

 - Storage: This cake can be covered and stored at room temperature for up to 4 days, and it gets even moister as it sits due to the apples.